SummaryRead the full fact sheet

 - Nuts and seeds contain unsaturated fats and other nutrients that provide protective effects against heart disease.

-- The Australian Dietary Guidelines recommend a daily nut intake of 30 grams as part of a healthy, varied diet in adults.
+- The Australian Dietary Guidelines recommend a nut intake of 30 grams on most days of the week as part of a healthy diet for adults.

-The nutrient profiles of seeds are very similar to those of nuts.
-Commonly consumed seeds include pumpkin seeds, flax seeds, sesame seeds, poppy seeds, sunflower seeds, psyllium seeds and chia seeds.
+The nutrient profiles of seeds are also very similar to those of nuts.
+Common seeds include:

 Nuts have about 29 kJ of energy per gram, and are: